microsoft/scitt-ccf-ledger/test/README.md

 As mentioned earlier, the `test_cli.py` file features a `run` fixture function.
 This function can be used to execute the `scitt` CLI.
-If the `with_service_url` or `with_member_auth` keword arguments are true, appropriate flags are added to the command invocation in order for the tooling to be able to contact the service.
+If the `with_service_url` or `with_member_auth` keyword arguments are true, appropriate flags are added to the command invocation in order for the tooling to be able to contact the service.
 This fixture cannot be used in other files, where direct interaction with the service using the pyscitt programmatic API is preferred.